CartoDB/cartodb/doc/API.md

 ### setCartoCSS(cartoCSS, version='2.0.1')
   Change the style of the layer tiles.
-  'error' event is triggered on the layer if something is wrong with the style
+  'error' event is triggered on the layer if something is wrong with the style set cartoCSS to null to reset to original style

 *arguments*: